Aspirin – The Controversy and 10 Best Natural Alternatives

 Print Friendly, PDF & Email

 In May 2014, the U.S. Food and Drug Administration (FDA) advised against the use of aspirin to prevent heart attacks or strokes in people with no history of these diseases.
 This is because there was no evidence proving any benefit.
+There is still no evidence to this day.

 The FDA made a point of saying that the use of aspirin exposes the public to serious risks of bleeding in the stomach and brain.
 While the blood thinning benefits of aspirin in people who have already had heart attacks is not being questioned here, the evidence that it can prevent a first heart attack has not been forthcoming.
-The bottom line here is that there is no proof that healthy people need to take a daily aspirin tablet to prevent disease.
-Aspirin generated $1.27 billion in sales for Bayer in 2013, which in my opinion was money poorly spent.
+The bottom line is that there is no proof that healthy people need to take a daily aspirin tablet to prevent disease.

-Media hype and doctor recommendations are responsible for the over 50 million people in North America taking aspirin regularly.
-Fear of disease appears to be the main driving force behind this.
 Aside from its widely recognized use as an analgesic and anti-inflammatory agent, aspirin has become increasingly popular with the medical profession for a growing list of other maladies.

-Despite a lack of evidence, the American Heart Association recommends aspirin for the prevention and treatment of heart disease and stroke, while the American College of Chest Physicians recommends it for any of the risk factors for coronary artery disease including obesity, diabetes, elevated LDL-cholesterol, high blood pressure, smoking, and a family history of heart disease.
+Despite a lack of evidence, the American Heart Association recommends aspirin for prevention and treatment of heart disease and stroke, while the American College of Chest Physicians recommends it for any of the risk factors for coronary artery disease including obesity, diabetes, elevated LDL-cholesterol, high blood pressure, smoking, and a family history of heart disease.

 Proponents of daily aspirin use offer false hope for both the prevention and treatment of obesity, heart disease, stroke, cancer, tension headaches, arthritis, and seemingly every human discomfort.
 Yet according to the FDA, the science to support any of these claims is simply not there.

-Aspirin Side Effects
+Aspirin’s Many Side Effects

-“Each year, use of NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) accounts for an estimated 7,600 deaths and 76,000 hospitalizations in the U.S.” (NSAIDs include aspirin, ibuprofen, naproxen, diclo-fenac, ketoprofen, tiaprofenic acid.)”
+“Each year, use of NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) accounts for an estimated 7,600 deaths and 76,000 hospitalizations in the U.S.” (NSAIDs include aspirin, ibuprofen, naproxen, diclofenac, ketoprofen, tiaprofenic acid.)”

 https://www.drugwarfacts.org/cms/causes_of_death#sthash.stODmZsT.dpuf